Albondigas Mexican meatball soup is a simple dish with light broth, vegetables, and meatballs flavored with chorizo and rice.

 My grandmother, mother, aunts, and now I all make this soup!

-However, like most recipes that have been floating around no one ever took the time to write down any detailed instructions!
+However, like most recipes that have been floating around no one ever took the time to write down any detailed instructions until now!

 Perhaps because it’s a simple recipe, and we all learned by hovering over each other.